fabriziodea/fabproj2/README.md

 ![Jira Roadmap2](https://github.com/fabriziodea/fabproj1/blob/master/Images/Jira%20Roadmap2.png)

 For version control, git was used, with the project repository hosted on github.
-Version control via git allows changes to the project to be made and committed whilst keeping the commit history for access to earlier versions.
+Version control via git allows to store code in a central repository, track changes over time and create branches so that additions are made in isolation from stable code.
 GitHub as a repository hosting service allows the repository to be stored away from the development environment, as well as providing webhooks, which send http POST requests to the build server to automate building and testing.
 Furthermore smart commits were used to automatically move user stories in the Jira board in the appropriate state (To do - In Progress - Done).
 Here a few examples of smart commits:

 ![Smart commits](https://github.com/fabriziodea/fabproj1/blob/master/Images/Smart%20Commits.png)